kage-jutsu69/hidden-leaf/README.md

 # hidden-leaf
-test repo for developing python, lua, and cpp scripts
+test repo for developing cpp, lua, and python scripts